 Director: Angelique Freel

 Angelique Freel has worked in the Civil Division under three Attorneys General.
 She served as Deputy Director of the Civil Division, Section Chief of the Governmental and Litigation Section, and Section Chief of the Education Section.
 Prior to her tenure with the Louisiana Department of Justice, she worked for private law firms handling complex litigation.
 She is a former law clerk to the Honorable Judge Jimmie C. Peters of the Louisiana Third Circuit Court of Appeal.
-Freel earned her bachelor’s degree from Northwestern State University and her law degree from Louisiana State University.
+Freel earned her bachelor’s degree from Northwestern State University and her law degree from the Louisiana State University Law Center.

 Governmental / Litigation